opencv/opencv/modules/core/doc/drawing_functions.rst

     :param lineType: Type of the ellipse boundary.
 See  :func:`line`  description.

-    :param shift: Number of fractional bits in the center?? coordinates and axes' values.
+    :param shift: Number of fractional bits in the center's coordinates and axes' values.

 The functions ``ellipse`` with less parameters draw an ellipse outline, a filled ellipse, an elliptic arc, or a filled ellipse sector.
 A piecewise-linear curve is used to approximate the elliptic arc boundary.
 If you need more control of the ellipse rendering, you can retrieve the curve using